 Today, The Duke and Duchess of Cambridge joined The Queen and other senior members of the Royal Family at Westminster Abbey for a multi-faith service to observe Commonwealth Day.
 This is the Duke & Duchess' first attendance of the annual event.
-Last year William and Kate were unable to attend the service, as they were enjoying a vacation in the Maldives.

 Commonwealth Day is the annual celebration of the Commonwealth of Nations held on the second Monday in March.
 The event is usually attended by the Queen in her role as Head of the Commonwealth.
 The Queen delivers an address to the Commonwealth, which is broadcast globally.

 This year's Observance focused on the theme ‘A Young Commonwealth’ – underlining the fact that people aged 29 or under account for the majority of the Commonwealth's population.

 Today, The Duchess opted to repeat her bespoke Alexander McQueen powder pink coat which she wore to Trooping the Colour 2013, while she was pregnant with Prince George.

 Kate also brought back her Prada 'Raso' satin clutch which coordinated perfectly with her Prada rose satin pumps.